BOLATUNJI/PracticumII--Classification-Predictive-Models-for-Credit-Card-Fraud-Detection/README.md

 Histograms of the dataset variables were created to visualize the distribution of the features data.
-Figure 6 showcases the histogram for each of the credit card fraud detection attribute.
 Each histogram below highlights if the distribution of data for each of the variable is symmetric, left-skewed or right-skewed.

 <img src="/Plots/Histograms%20of%20Credit%20Card%20Fraud%20Detection%20Features.PNG" width="800" >